mezhanglei/react-easy-formrender/README.md

 ## Other

 ### properties
-The fields in the `properties` property are all constructed as a node in the form object, and the nodes are divided into nested nodes and control nodes.
+Each item in the `properties` property is a form node, and the nodes are divided into nested nodes and control nodes.
 - Nested nodes:
   Nodes with `properties` property describe which component the node is by the `type` and `props` fields, and do not carry form field components.
 - Control nodes: